 The judge will also excuse anyone with a personal or professional relationship with the parties or lawyers.
 For example, if your cousin owns the shop being sued for a slip and fall accident, the judge will excuse you.

-The lawyers for the parties will ask the remaining jury candidates questions.
+The Augusta personal injury attorneys for the parties will ask the remaining jury candidates questions.
 Each party will have an unlimited number of strikes for cause and a limited number of strikes for no cause.